pingminus/Demo-Basic-Client-Server/README.md

 ## Getting Started

 To run this project, you need to have the Java Development Kit (JDK) installed on your machine.
+1. Run Server.java to start the server
+2. Run Client.java to create a new client that connects to the server

 ### Prerequisites